geraldapm/kubernetes-vagrant-playground/k8s-from-scratch/docs/README.md

 # Tutorial to provision k8s cluster from scratch using Vagrant.

 This repository contains a step-by-step tutorial to provision a Kubernetes cluster from scratch using Vagrant and VirtualBox.
-The tutorial is designed for educational purposes and aims to help users understand the inner workings of Kubernetes by building a cluster manually.
+The tutorial is designed for educational purposes and aims to help users understand the inner workings of Kubernetes by building a cluster MANUALLY.

 Reference: https://github.com/kelseyhightower/kubernetes-the-hard-way